betrixed/Toml-Pun8/README.md

   PHP-CPP      2.0.0  for compilation, and shared library installed. libpcre2-8   The latest version of the PCRE2 as shared library.

-  libpre2-8    Is compiled for UTF-8 support.

-  PHP uses PCRE2 as well, for preg_xxxx functions.

-  Other configurations are possible.
-A UTF-16 version would be possible, and dependent classes named with "16" instead of "8"

 ## Install Issues
   The Makefile is very simplistic.